dankovacek/run_of_river_intro/content/intro.md

 BC Hydro Electricity Transmission Infrastructure
 ```

 Project proponents are encouraged to engage with First Nations early in the planning stage, and the Province of BC is legally oblicaed to consult and accomodate First Nations.
-[Inter-Agency Guidebook for Project Development](https://www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/natural-resource-use/land-water-use/crown-land/land-use-plans-and-objectives/natural-resource-major-projects/major-projects-office/guidebooks/clean-energy-projects/clean_energy_guidebook.pdf) from the Government of BC.
+Guidelines on the planning and development phases are presented in the [Inter-Agency Guidebook for Project Development](https://www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/natural-resource-use/land-water-use/crown-land/land-use-plans-and-objectives/natural-resource-major-projects/major-projects-office/guidebooks/clean-energy-projects/clean_energy_guidebook.pdf) from the Government of BC.

 ```{figure} img/fn_names.jpg
 ---